zeyongj/Basic-Ray-Tracer/README.md

 ## Introduction
 - SFU CMPT 361: Introduction to Computer Graphics, Individual Project: Basic Ray Tracer via C++ and OpenGL.
 - This project is to implement a basic ray tracer, completed in Euclidean space.
 There is no need for homogeneous coordinates.
-- Following the path, I do not change too many codes from Assignment 1, but I do change some variable names as well as the format to be clearer.
-- Given  the colour of grey is needed, and therefore, I add the grey colour in the FruitTetris3D.cpp.
+- After I enter the arguments 1 to 4, the graphs that I generated are S1.jpg to S4.jpg respectively.
-- I create the special function of showing the camera.
+- All the graphs are taken by the screenshot.
-- I change most of the code representing the shapes and directions into 3D version.
-- I check whether the stack-up occurs, and determine whether the game need too stop or not.
-- I also consider the problem of key stroke interaction, tile movements and colliding.
-- I try to satisfy the addtional game logic and the certain press operations.
-- I set the executable as "FruitTetris3D".
+- I set the executable as `rayT`.

 ## Execution

 - Compile: `make`.
-- Run: `./FruitTetris3D`.
+- Run: `./rayT`.

 ## License